ULHPC/tutorials/tools/easybuild/README.md

 == Temporary directory /tmp/eb-ed9gqepv has been removed.
 ```

 Before updating the checksums inside the eb file, Easybuild creates a backup.
-We are now able to display a diff between the original and the new eb files.
+We are now able to display a diff between the original and the new eb files with the following command `diff -u --color parallel-20220722-GCCcore-11.3.0.eb parallel-20230422-GCCcore-12.2.0.eb`.